 Choose Wisely When choosing mutual funds for your portfolio, do your homework.
 Review each fund’s fees and individual asset allocation to make sure you’re choosing a fund that fits your investment goals and risk tolerance.
 Also, consider a fund’s performance.
 While past history doesn’t guarantee future results, it’s also wide to look at how much a fund has gained or lost in the past.

-#1 year fixed rate savings best rates#1 year fixed rate bonds best rates#1 year fixed rate isa bonds best rates#one year fixed rate isa best rates#tracker funds#1 year fixed rate isas best rates#index forum#1 year fixed rate savings ratesrating
+#1 year fixed rate bonds best rates#1 year fixed rate savings best rates#fund performance#one year fixed rate isa best rates#1 year fixed rate isa bonds best rates#1 year fixed rate savings rates#1 year fixed rate isas best ratesrating

 When you can keep expenses low, and buy quality funds at the same time, your long-term returns are likely to be superior.

 Start your research with one of the best no-load mutual fund companies, such as Vanguard, Fidelity, and T. Rowe Price.
 No-load mutual funds don’t have sales charges, called loads, which can be as high as 5.75% of the purchase.
 Therefore, when buying no-load funds, you’re buying shares without paying loads.
 Also, these mutual fund companies offer many different mutual funds with low expenses, which are measured by an expense ratio.
 For example, many of Vanguard’s funds have expenses below 0.30%, which is $30 for every $10,000 invested, whereas average expenses for most mutual funds are above 1% or three times that of Vanguard’s.